• Skip to primary navigation

 Cheat’s Danish Apple Cake (Gammeldags Æblekage)

-Cheat’s Danish Apple Cake (Gammeldags Æblekage) – this traditional Danish dessert consists of layers of sweetened stewed apple with vanilla and oaty biscuit crumbs which are topped with a layer of whipped cream and a grating of dark chocolate.
-If you can't get hold of Bramley apples (cooking apples) then just use all dessert apples.
+Cheat’s Danish Apple Cake (Gammeldags Æblekage) – this traditional Danish dessert consists of layers of sweetened stewed apple with vanilla and oat cookie crumbs which are topped with a layer of whipped cream and a grating of dark chocolate.

 Course Dessert, Pudding